coderashed/cerebras-code-mcp/README.md

 ## 4. Usage in Cursor

-The MCP tool will appear as `cerebras_write` in your tool list.
+The MCP tool will appear as `write` in your tool list.
 It supports:

 - **Natural language prompts**: Just describe what you want in plain English
 - **Context files**: Include multiple files as context for better code understanding